Liver: Other

-With aging

-The oxidative capacity of the liver decreases with aging, and therefore any medications that require oxidation (for instance, benzodiazepines) are more likely to accumulate to toxic levels.
-However, medications with shorter half-lives, such as lorazepam and oxazepam, are preferred in most cases when benzodiazepines are required in regard to geriatric medicine.

 Clinical significance

 Disease

 The liver is a vital organ and supports almost every other organ in the body.
-Because of its strategic location and multidimensional functions, the liver is prone to many diseases.
-The bare area of the liver is a site that is vulnerable to the passing of infection from the abdominal cavity to the thoracic cavity.
-Liver diseases may be diagnosed by liver function tests–blood tests that can identify various markers.
-For example, acute-phase reactants are produced by the liver in response to injury or inflammation.
+Severe or end-stage liver failure has dire consequences for the body's overall health and quality of life.
+Visible signs of liver disease include jaundice and ascites.
+Hepatomegaly refers to an enlarged liver and may be caused by several underlying diseases.
+It can be palpated in an abdominal exam.

+Scarring (fibrosis) of the liver from any cause can lead to cirrhosis.
+Cirrhosis increases the resistance to blood flow in the liver, and can result in portal hypertension.
+Congested anastomoses between the portal venous system and the systemic circulation, can be a subsequent condition.

+The most common chronic liver disease is nonalcoholic fatty liver disease, which affects an estimated one-third of the world population.

 Hepatitis is a common condition of inflammation of the liver.
-The most usual cause of this is viral, and the most common of these infections are hepatitis A, B, C, D, and E. Some of these infections are sexually transmitted.
+The cause is usually viral, and the most common of these infections are hepatitis A, B, C, D, and E. Some of these infections are transmitted sexually or through non-sterile needles.
 Inflammation can also be caused by other viruses in the family Herpesviridae such as the herpes simplex virus.
 Chronic (rather than acute) infection with hepatitis B virus or hepatitis C virus is the main cause of liver cancer.
 Globally, about 248 million individuals are chronically infected with hepatitis B (with 843,724 in the U.S.), and 142 million are chronically infected with hepatitis C (with 2.7 million in the U.S.).
 Globally there are about 114 million and 20 million cases of hepatitis A and hepatitis E respectively, but these generally resolve and do not become chronic.
 Hepatitis D virus is a "satellite" of hepatitis B virus (it can only infect in the presence of hepatitis B), and co-infects nearly 20 million people with hepatitis B, globally.

 Hepatic encephalopathy is caused by an accumulation of toxins in the bloodstream that are normally removed by the liver.
-This condition can result in coma and can prove fatal.
+This condition can result in coma and or death if not treated.

 Budd–Chiari syndrome is a condition caused by blockage of the hepatic veins (including thrombosis) that drain the liver.
 It presents with the classical triad of abdominal pain, ascites and liver enlargement.

 Many diseases of the liver are accompanied by jaundice caused by increased levels of bilirubin in the system.
 The bilirubin results from the breakup of the hemoglobin of dead red blood cells; normally, the liver removes bilirubin from the blood and excretes it through bile.